 ii.
 Form a Legal Entity

 Knowing how to manage a cleaning business successfully involves this step.
-This has become a necessity in order to protect yourself from liability.
+This has become a necessity to protect yourself from liability.
 It is common for cleaning businesses to get sued.
-As such, the form of legal entity you adopt will determine how your personal assets are distinguished from those of the business.
+As such, the form of legal entity you adopt will determine how your assets are distinguished from those of the business.

 You can also go through this list of names that make your cleaning brand stand out.

 iii.
 Tax Registration

 Before you open your doors for business, it’s expected that you register your commercial cleaning business.
 This is done for purposes of taxation.
 However, you need to find out if you qualify for both federal and state taxes.